justpurv/toDoList_CLI/README.md

 also add it to .bashrc or .zshrc and source it

-now you are all set
+now you are all set.

 heres how it will work if you use bash script

 ![image](https://github.com/user-attachments/assets/c783f8be-fc6c-4b81-80ac-15d038d3e07a)